 The priority deadline is March 15.
 The Committee will continue to accept applications until July 1, however, you are encouraged to apply early as space may be limited later in the cycle.

 How do I pay the application fee?
 What if I need a fee waiver?

 A $65 application fee is paid electronically through this secure website.
 You will get a receipt and email confirmation of your payment, and we will update your file once your payment has been posted.
 LSAC does not collect our fee.
-You may be eligible for a fee waiver if you got a fee waiver from LSAC; have financial need; or served in the military, Teach for America, or AmeriCorps.
 You may also submit a fee waiver form to admissions.
+If you served in the military, Teach for America, Peach Corps, AmeriCorps or similar programs, or have pressing financial need, please email the admissions office at firstname.lastname@example.org to request a fee waiver.

 Are there qualifications for admission to the bar that I should know before I start law school?

 There are character, fitness, and other qualifications for admission to the bar, according to the American Bar Association.
 Applicants should learn what those requirements are in states they intend to practice, before matriculating in law school.
 Admission to law school does not necessarily indicate that an applicant will be certified as having the requisite character and fitness to practice law by the relevant bar authorities.